gcgavinoc/project-1/README.md

 ## Social media links
 [Go to top](#table-of-contents)

 At the bottom of each page are various links to my social media channels.
 The links are done with icons of each of the respective social media platforms they represent.
 They are centered on the page and spread out evenly, similar to the navigation bar.
 They are white in color to contrast the black background and turn orange-red on mouse hover.
-For smaller screen sizes the social media links have an orange-red background in order to prevent the icons from overlapping the other content on the page.
+For smaller screen sizes the social media links have a black background in order to prevent the icons from overlapping the other content on the page.

 ![Image of the social media links that appear on the site](assets/images/readme-images/social-media-links.png)